GregPask/React-shopping-cart/README.md

 https://redux-shopping-cart.netlify.com/

-Images and Product info taken from existing json data.
+Images and Product info taken from existing data array.
 All other code is custom.

 Uses Redux for state management.